Rebuilding Internal Fuselage Components:

 One of the items which Harris worked on recently is the rear cockpit shelf which holds the radar receiver and rectifier.
 This component mounts to the upper rear fuselage right behind the life raft tunnel.
 Sadly, the original example was too badly corroded to reuse, so Harris remanufactured the entire shelf from scratch.

-The radar receiver & rectifier tray following riveting and painting in top coat. (image via Pioneer Aero Ltd.)
+The radar receiver and rectifier shelf remanufacture getting closer to completion. (image via Pioneer Aero Ltd.)

 Gunners Floor: